isorna/dropcommander-translations-en/dfc/core-rules/ground-combat.md

 Ground Assets are activated during the Ground Combat segment of the Roundup Phase.

-First of all, each player rolls 1D6 and adds the Admiral Value of their Admirall (if their Admiral is still on the table).
+First of all, each player rolls 1D6 and adds the Admiral Value of their Admiral (if their Admiral is still on the table).
 Players with the same score repeat this until an order of Initiative is established.

 If only one player rolls a 6, they win Initiative, regardless of Admiral Value.